surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Privacy & Share Option
-Save the dashboard report,below are the saving options for dashboard.
+Save the dashboard report, below are the saving options for dashboard.

 ## Edit Saved Report